 - 5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interested protected by a FOIA exemption.
 This is commonly referred to as a Glomar response.
-If your agency tracks Glomar responses, please provide: - the number of times your agency issued a full or partial Glomar response (separate full and partial if possible); - the number of times a Glomar response was issued by exemption (e.g., Exemption 7(C) - 20 times, Exemption 1 - 5 times).
+If your agency tracks Glomar responses, please provide: - the number of times your agency issued a full or partial Glomar response during Fiscal Year (FY) 2024 (separate full and partial if possible); - the number of times a Glomar response was issued by exemption during FY 2024 (e.g., Exemption 7(C) - 20 times, Exemption 1 - 5 times).